 The Executive Director is responsible for establishing an Affirmative Action Plan, including goals, timetables, and compliance with all federal and state laws and regulations.
 Quarterly, the Executive Director reports the agency's progress in meeting its affirmative action goals and objectives to the Commissioner of Minnesota Management & Budget (MMB).
-The Executive Director, through the Commissioner of MMB, will report annually to the Governor and the Legislature the agency's progress in meeting its affirmative action goals and objectives
+The Executive Director, through the Commissioner of MMB, will report annually to the Governor and the Legislature the agency's progress in meeting its affirmatives.